dpursehouse/pygerrit2/README.rst

 Pygerrit runs on Ubuntu 10.4 and Mac OSX 10.8.4 with Python 2.6.x and 2.7.x.
 Support for other platforms and Python versions is not guaranteed.

-To connect to the review server, pygerrit requires the ssh connection parameters (hostname, port, username) to be present in the ``.ssh/config`` file for the current user:
+For easier connection to the review server over ssh, the ssh connection parameters (hostname, port, username) can be given in the user's ``.ssh/config``
+file:

 .. code-block:: bash